veracode/Veracode-Community-Projects/README.md

 ## Automating common Veracode Platform tasks

-- [Veracode_Delete_Sandbox](https://github.com/christyson/veracode_delete_sandbox) ([Christyson](https://github.com/christyson/)) - A simple example script to delete a Sandbox if it exists in a Veracode application profile and you have the appropriate permissions.

-- [Bulk add teams to workspaces](https://github.com/cadonuno/add-team-to-workspace) ([cadonuno](https://github.com/cadonuno/)) - Allows for adding teams to workspaces in bulk.
+### Application Profile maintenance

+- [Veracode Bulk Application Creator](https://github.com/cadonuno/Veracode-Bulk-Application-Creator) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk importing application profiles into the Veracode platform.

+- [Veracode Bulk Application Update](https://github.com/cadonuno/Veracode-Bulk-Application-Update) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk updating application profiles in the Veracode platform.

 - [Veracode Application Profile Splitting Helper](https://github.com/cadonuno/Veracode-Application-Profile-Splitting-Helper) ([cadonuno](https://github.com/cadonuno/)) - This script is a helper for splitting application profiles.
 This is usually recommended when working with microservices to ensure that all of them can be scanned individually.

-- [Veracode Bulk Application Creator](https://github.com/cadonuno/Veracode-Bulk-Application-Creator) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk importing application profiles into the Veracode platform.

-- [Veracode Bulk Application Update](https://github.com/cadonuno/Veracode-Bulk-Application-Update) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk updating application profiles in the Veracode platform.

-- [Veracode Bulk User Creator and Editor](https://github.com/cadonuno/Veracode-Bulk-User-Management) ([cadonuno](https://github.com/cadonuno/)) - This script allows for bulk modifying and/or creating users in Veracode.

-- [Check Build Status](https://github.com/christyson/check_build_status) ([Christyson](https://github.com/christyson/)) - Script to check if an application profile in Veracode has a build running currently.
-It also provides an option to delete the build if there is one running.

-- [Check Pass Fail](https://github.com/christyson/check_pass_fail) ([Christyson](https://github.com/christyson)) - A simple example script to check pass/fail status of a Veracode app profile (or sandbox) or for a list of app profiles with out sandboxes.
+- [Veracode Add Repo URL](https://gitlab.com/buzzcode/veracode-add-repo-url) ([Kevin Rise](https://gitlab.com/buzzcode/)) - Populates the `git repo URL` field in one or more Veracode application profiles from a CSV file.

+### Mitigations

 - [VcodeAutoMitigate](https://github.com/brian1917/vcodeAutoMitigate) ([Brian1917](https://github.com/brian1917/)) - Command line app that mitigates flaws in Veracode based on CWE, scan type, and specific text in the description.

 - [VcodeMitigationExpire](https://github.com/brian1917/vcodeMitigationExpire) ([Brian1917](https://github.com/brian1917/)) - Utility designed to be run on a regular cadence (e.g., weekly cron job) to expire mitigations.
 The types of mitigations, expiration references, and other settings are controlled in a JSON config file.

-- [Veracode Break the Build by Severity](https://github.com/christyson/Veracode-Break-The-Build-By-Severity) ([Christyson](https://github.com/christyson/)) - This project contains three python scripts useful for working with Veracode projects in a build pipeline to break the build if any findings of a given severity or higher are found.

-- [Veracode Create List of Sandboxes](https://github.com/cadonuno/veracode-create-list-of-sandboxes) ([cadonuno](https://github.com/cadonuno/)) - This plugin creates a list of sandboxes in all available application profiles.

-- [Veracode Get All SBOMs](https://github.com/cadonuno/Veracode-Bulk-SBOM) ([cadonuno](https://github.com/cadonuno/)) - Allows for bulk generation of SBOM json files.
-It works for both US and EU instances and has support for Upload and Scan and Agent-based scan.

-- [Veracode Get Single SBOM](https://github.com/cadonuno/Veracode-Get-Sbom) ([cadonuno](https://github.com/cadonuno/)) - Gets the SBOM for a single Application Profile or Workspace/Project pair.

 - [Veracode Mitigation Copier](https://github.com/tjarrettveracode/veracode-mitigation-copier) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Copies mitigations from one Veracode profile to another if it's the same flaw based on the following flaw attributes: issueid, cweid, type, sourcefile, and line.
 The script will copy all proposed and accepted mitigations for the flaw.
 The script will skip a flaw in the copy_to build if it already has an accepted mitigation.

 - [Veracode SAST Bulk Mitigator](https://github.com/antfie/veracode_bulk_mitigator) ([antfie](https://github.com/antfie/)) - This tool performs bulk mitigation actions on open SAST flaws reported in multiple application profiles.
 The definitions of what to mitigate (e.g. file name, line number) and the mitigation comments and actions to apply are defined via a JSON file.
 Application profile names to target are specified via a text file or alternatively a flag can be set to process all application profiles.

+### Sandboxes

+- [Veracode Create List of Sandboxes](https://github.com/cadonuno/veracode-create-list-of-sandboxes) ([cadonuno](https://github.com/cadonuno/)) - This plugin creates a list of sandboxes in all available application profiles.

+- [Veracode Promote Named Sandbox](https://github.com/cadonuno/Veracode-Promote-Named-Sandbox) ([cadonuno](https://github.com/cadonuno/)) - This will promote the latest scan of a named sandbox.

+- [Veracode_Delete_Sandbox](https://github.com/christyson/veracode_delete_sandbox) ([Christyson](https://github.com/christyson/)) - A simple example script to delete a Sandbox if it exists in a Veracode application profile and you have the appropriate permissions.

+- [Veracode Delete Sandboxes via Threshold](https://github.com/julz0815/VeracodeDeleteSandboxes) ([Julz0815](https://github.com/julz0815/)) - Java Script that will automatically delete Sandboxes from a profile via a configured threshold and the number of Sandboxes to be deleted.

+### Scan status

+- [Check Build Status](https://github.com/christyson/check_build_status) ([Christyson](https://github.com/christyson/)) - Script to check if an application profile in Veracode has a build running currently.
+It also provides an option to delete the build if there is one running.

+- [Check Pass Fail](https://github.com/christyson/check_pass_fail) ([Christyson](https://github.com/christyson)) - A simple example script to check pass/fail status of a Veracode app profile (or sandbox) or for a list of app profiles with out sandboxes.

+- [Veracode Break the Build by Severity](https://github.com/christyson/Veracode-Break-The-Build-By-Severity) ([Christyson](https://github.com/christyson/)) - This project contains three python scripts useful for working with Veracode projects in a build pipeline to break the build if any findings of a given severity or higher are found.

+- [Veracode Scan Counts](https://github.com/tjarrettveracode/veracode-scan-counts) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - Identify Veracode application profiles with one or more static scans in an incomplete state.

+### Other tasks

 - [Veracode PDF Reports](https://github.com/jphillips-vc/veracode-pdf-reports) ([Jphillips-vc](https://github.com/jphillips-vc)) - Pulls latest PDF reports from Veracode for recent Static and Dynamic scans.

 - [Veracode Policy Examples](https://github.com/tjarrettveracode/veracode-policy-examples) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - A collection of example application security "policies as code" that can be added to your Veracode organization account.

-- [Veracode Promote Named Sandbox](https://github.com/cadonuno/Veracode-Promote-Named-Sandbox) ([cadonuno](https://github.com/cadonuno/)) - This will promote the latest scan of a named sandbox.

-- [Veracode Scan Counts](https://github.com/tjarrettveracode/veracode-scan-counts) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - Identify Veracode application profiles with one or more static scans in an incomplete state.

-- [Veracode Workspace Auto Create](https://github.com/tjarrettveracode/veracode-workspace-auto-create) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Agent Based Scan API and other Veracode REST APIs to automatically create a workspace for application profiles in a Veracode organization.

-- [Veracode Delete Sandboxes via Threshold](https://github.com/julz0815/VeracodeDeleteSandboxes) ([Julz0815](https://github.com/julz0815/)) - Java Script that will automatically delete Sandboxes from a profile via a configured threshold and the number of Sandboxes to be deleted.

 ## Developer tools

 ### Auto Packagers (for SAST)

+__Note__: Veracode recommends using the [auto-packaging capability](https://docs.veracode.com/r/About_auto_packaging) in the Veracode CLI (`veracode package`).
+These scripts are provided for reference only.

 - [JavaScript Auto Packager](https://github.com/dub-flow/veracode-javascript-packager) ([dub-flow](https://github.com/dub-flow/)) - CLI tool to automatically package a `JavaScript` application for Veracode Static Analysis